White supremacy in U.S. school curriculum: Internalized racism

 Huber et al. explain in "Naming Racism: A Conceptual Look at Internalized Racism in U.S. Schools" that the underrepresentation of racial minorities in school curriculum leads to internalized racism, or the belief in the superiority of some races over others (i.e. Whites over Latino/as, Blacks, etc.).
 They also maintain that internalized racism for non-White students may "damage [the] self-concept[s] of non-White students" and lead to decreased academic performance.
 Crawford (1992) and Hudley and Mallinson (2012) state that non-White students may struggle in school and in life due to their races’ and cultures’ marginalization in curriculum.
 In "An Analysis of Textbooks Relative to the Treatment of Black Americans," Allen raises concerns about the lack of opportunities to see themselves as having academic or professional potential.
 These authors assert that lack of meaningful use and discussion of non-White perspectives, practices, and feats may lead minority students to feel disillusioned with school, to disengage from learning, and to doubt their own capabilities.
-In 1951, three years before the passing of Brown v.
+In 1951, three years before the Supreme Court decision in Brown v.
 Board of Education, black students at Adkin High School discussed what the best school would consist of as an assignment for their class.
 They later noticed that all the things they discussed described the nearby white school.
 This is what fueled a protest against these inequalities.
 After eighteen months of protesting by not showing up to school, Adkin High School fixed some of its issues although it did not desegregate until 1970.
 This is a prime example of lack of opportunity and limiting one's fullest potential as these black students were not being fairly treated.